Lt-DO7/AWT/README.md

-An Addon For Adventures in Time Called Adventures With Tardis's :)
+An Addon For Adventures in Time Called Adventures With TARDISes :)
 Check The Wiki For Info and Download the Mod